 BSc in Computer Engineering

 Alireza is best known for his teaching in Financial Accounting and Management Accounting.
-However, he also has taught a range of modules including managerial finance, corporate social responsibility, and foundation of accounting and finance.
+However, he also has taught a range of modules including managerial finance, financial statement analysis and security valuation and foundation of accounting and finance.
 Below are the details:

 Accounting and Finance Foundation

 Alireza’s research interest includes social, environmental and carbon accounting.
 His research interets lie primarily in carbon disclosure, carbon assurance, climate risks and climate lobbying.